 Replacing a fossil fuel heating system with a renewable air source heat pump can reduce heating bills by as much as 50%.

 As an air source unit can achieve in excess of 400% efficiency, a saving will be made against virtually all other heating fuels.
+With recent hikes in energy prices, switching to a heat pump has become even more beneficial.

 An air source heat pump can output in excess of 4 times the energy it takes to run.
 Not only does this provide a saving on bills, but will also reduce a home’s carbon emissions by several tonnes per year.